 SSI approval can take 4-6 weeks to process.
 However, from the Winder office 3 of us received approval within 2 weeks.
 The first check arrived 12/1 for Corey who was processed on 11/1.

-NOTE: In our SSI application interview it was not suggested to have a separate checking account for Corey’s SSI check to be deposited.
+Checking Account: In our SSI application interview, it was not suggested to have a separate checking account for Corey’s SSI check to be deposited.
 In fact, the attorney pro bono for guardianship said not to have a checking account.
-But Corey did need a checking account for SSI deposits so that when SSI did the automatic electronic reviews they found less than $2000 in the account.
+But Corey did need a custodial checking account for SSI deposits so that when SSI did the automatic electronic reviews they found less than $2000 in the account.
 If it goes into the parent account upon review there could be more than $2000 and SSI is lost automatically.
 Then you have to reapply again.
-Also you do not need a conservatorship for this custodial checking account.
+Also, you do not need a conservatorship for this custodial checking account.